 Sharing a vacation home opens a unique set of issues that typically don’t apply with a primary residence.
 The main considerations are the more common desire for multiple people to use this property, irregular visits from multiple parties, and questions of whether it should be rented out to others.

-Although they are not required actions, the sections below represent the possible steps you could take to make sharing a vacation home as simple as possible.
+Although they aren’t required actions, the sections below represent the possible steps you could take to make sharing a vacation home as simple as possible.

-As co-owners, each sibling is responsible for their share of the property expenses.
-Although it’s not always a necessity, creating an expense account can be a good way to ensure all co-owners are contributing equally for any maintenance, improvements or renovations on the home.
-An expense account will also help you track your money and stay organized, particularly if you’re receiving income on the home through renters.
+As a co-owner, each sibling is responsible for their share of the property expenses.
+Although it’s not always a necessity, creating an expense account can be a good way to ensure all co-owners are contributing equally for any mortgage payments, maintenance, improvements or renovations on the home.
+An expense account will also help you track your money and stay organized, particularly if you’re receiving rental income on the home.

-This may be an especially attractive option for those who don’t live near the property.
+This may be an especially attractive option if you don’t live near the property.
 Having a dedicated property manager means having one individual in charge of upkeep, repairs and communicating with renters, if applicable.
 The expense of the property manager is typically split between the siblings.

 General Tips To Navigate The Process

 It’s no secret that siblings don’t always see eye to eye.
-Even if you think you and your sibling are on the same page about your inherited property, it’s possible for one person to change their mind and throw a wrench in the plan.
-To avoid bumps in the road – and to keep your relationship with your sibling as positive as possible – we recommend using the following tips:
+Even if you think you and your sibling are on the same page about your inherited house or property, it’s possible for one family member to change their mind and throw a wrench in the plan.
+To avoid bumps in the road – and to keep your sibling relationship as positive as possible – try implementing these tips:

-- If something gets your emotions running high, take some time to cool off and come back to the conversation ready to negotiate
+- Take some time to cool off if something gets your emotions running high, and come back to the conversation ready to negotiate.

 The Bottom Line

 Inherited homes often come with a lot of sentimental value – which may lead to siblings disagreeing on what to do with the property.
-If you’ve recently inherited a house with your sibling, it’s important to understand your options so you can advocate for the well-being of everyone involved.
+If you’ve recently inherited a house with one or more siblings, it’s important to understand your options so you can advocate for the well-being of everyone involved.

-If you’re interested in selling a house, learn more in our Learning Center and take control of your options.
+If you’re interested in selling a house, read more in our Learning Center and take control of your options.

 What Is Ownership Interest In A Property?

 Ownership interest in a property refers to the real estate rights that one or multiple owners hold.
-Read on to learn more about the types of ownership interest.
+Learn more about the various types of ownership interest.